lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 Let's navigate inside the ``test`` folder by clicking the folder icon in the Control column of ``test``.
-You can check the ``hello.txt`` and ``myfolder`` that you checked in the user A's account again.
-Let's create a compute session by mounting this storge folder with the user B's account.
+You can check the ``hello.txt`` and ``myfolder`` that you checked in the User A's account again.
+Let's create a compute session by mounting this storge folder with the User B's account.

 .. image:: launch_session_with_test_mounted_B.png
    :width: 350